Faneuil Hall Marketplace looks like an attractive outdoor shopping complex - and it is.

 Why arson?
 That was the mob's way of pressuring the City of Boston to agree to their vision of a new central market so that peddlers could stop clogging the narrow streets as they went door to door selling wares from their pushcarts.

 On the open ground floor, arcades provided space for a covered meat and produce market.
-The second floor consisted of a large assembly room.
+The second floor consisted of a large assembly room, destined to play a prominent role in U.S. history.

 On the west side of Faneuil Hall, you'll see a magnificent statue of Samuel Adams, who became known as "the Father of the Revolution."